Sandra Bland's Phone Video Of Her Own Arrest Surfaces, Reviving Calls For New Inquiry

 Bland's family members now say they want her case reopened.

-"Open up the case, period," Bland's sister, Shante Needham, said after seeing the video, according to TV station WFAA in Dallas.
+"Open up the case, period," Bland's sister Shante Needham said after seeing the video, according to TV station WFAA in Dallas.
 The family's former lawyer says the state never turned over the footage, which Texas officials dispute.

 The main record of Bland's controversial arrest had been dashcam footage captured by a state trooper's SUV in Prairie View, Texas.
 But that changed Monday night with the release of Bland's recording, which was acquired by reporter Brian Collister of the Investigative Network and broadcast on WFAA.